AxelUser/blog/content/posts/004-deconstructors/index.md

 ## Implementing deconstruction for custom types

-Using deconstruction with tuples is quite straightforward, how about user-defined types.
-You may want method `GetMostFrequentWord` to return your own struct `WordStat`:
+Using deconstruction of tuples is quite straightforward, how about user-defined types?
+You may want `GetMostFrequentWord` to return your own struct `WordStat`:
 ```csharp
 public struct WordStat
 {